-Making large cash donations to public charities this year might be beneficial because the CARES Act increased the 2020 deduction limit for such gifts from 60% of adjusted gross income (AGI) to 100% of AGI, and the CAA has extended this increase to 2021.
-Normally donations of appreciated stock provide the biggest tax-saving opportunities, but this year cash donations might offer greater opportunities because of the 100% of AGI deduction limit.
+Making large cash donations to public charities might not make as much tax sense in 2022 as it has the last couple of years.
+Why?
+Pandemic relief legislation increased the 2020 and 2021 deduction limit for such gifts from 60% of adjusted gross income (AGI) to 100% of AGI, making cash donations more advantageous than gifts of appreciated stock for some taxpayers.